-Financial assets available for general expenditure, that is, without donor or other restrictions limiting their use, within one year of December 31, 2022 and 2021, comprise the following:
+Financial assets available for general expenditure, that is, without donor or other restrictions limiting their use, within one year of December 31, 2023 and 2022, comprise the following:

-2022 2021
+2023 2022

 Financial assets at year-end

-Cash and cash equivalents \$ 147,149 \$ 249,223
+Cash and cash equivalents \$ 166,225 \$ 147,149

-Contribution receivable 800 1,100
+Contribution receivable - 800

-Accounts receivable 49,772 57,636
+Accounts receivable 46,844 49,772

-Investments 12,496,973 7,623,485
+Investments 14,017,740 12,496,973

-Total financial assets 12,694,694 7,931,444
+Total financial assets 14,230,809 12,694,694

 Donor imposed restrictions

 Restricted funds 1,750 1,750

-Financial assets available to meet cash needs for

-general expenditures within one year \$ 12,692,944 \$ 7,929,694
+Financial assets available to meet cash needs for general expenditures within one year \$ 14,229,059 \$ 12,692,944

 The Foundation manages its liquidity by operating within a prudent range of financial soundness and stability and maintaining adequate liquid assets to fund operating needs.
 The Foundation's investments are subject to a spending guideline which allows the Foundation to be as generous and as consistent as possible in making grants to the community while also maintaining the value of the fund over time.
+Agency fund investments are not included as they are not the Foundation's financial assets.
 The guideline is for planning purposes and to demonstrate due diligence, and it is the intent of the Board of Trustees that investments remain without restriction and not subject to any self-imposed limits that create designated assets.